-Several significant factors have influenced the preparation of Council's Annual Business Plan 2021-2022.
+Several significant factors have influenced the preparation of Council's Annual Business Plan 2022-2023.
 These include:

-- Consumer Price Index increases on relevant goods and services of 1.2% (March 2021). - ➤ The increase in last years rates being 0%, much lower than the CPI increase of 1.4% and the increase in salaries and wages of 2%. - ➤ The advice from Council's auditors identifying that Council is not currently operating in a financial sustainable manner and must improve its operating position. - > The effect of COVID 19 on the local economy, particularly tourism businesses. - The severe and ongoing impact of the drought in 2020 and 2021. - Council's enterprise bargaining agreement wage and salary increases, and National Wage Case increases. - The effects of Climate change in the region and the increase in frequency of flood events. - Requirements to maintain and improve infrastructure assets to acceptable standards including roads, footpaths, lighting, storm water drainage, street trees and plantings, open space and Council properties.
+- > Consumer Price Index increases on relevant goods and services of 4.7% (March 2022). - The advice from Council's auditors identifying that Council is not currently operating in a financial sustainable manner and must improve its operating position. - > The effect of COVID 19 on the local economy, particularly tourism businesses. - Council's enterprise bargaining agreement wage and salary increases, and National Wage Case increases. - > The effects of Climate change in the region and the increase in frequency of flood events. - Requirements to maintain and improve infrastructure assets to acceptable standards including roads, footpaths, lighting, storm water drainage, street trees and plantings, open space and Council properties. - Service and infrastructure needs for a changing population.